rajington/windowsapp/README.md

 * [Todo](#todo)
 * [License](#license)

-## No really, what is Windows.app?
+## Overview

-At it's core, Windows.app is just a program that runs quietly in your menu bar, and evaluates your config file `~/.windowsapp.{coffee,js}` whenever you tell it to.
-The config file can be either [CoffeeScript (1.6.2)](http://coffeescript.org/) or JavaScript, depending on the extension you use.
+At it's core, Windows.app is just a program that runs quietly in your menu bar, and evaluates your config file.
+The real power behind Windows.app is what your configs are capable of.

+Your config can either be written in [CoffeeScript (1.6.2)](http://coffeescript.org/) or JavaScript, depending on whether you name it `~/.windowsapp.coffee` or `~/.windowsapp.js`.
+For your convenience, [underscore.js (1.4.4)](http://underscorejs.org/) is loaded before your configs.

+Note: if both configs exist, the most recently modified one will be chosen.
+You can override this by using `touch`.

+#### Auto-Reload Configs

+If you enable this feature from the menu, Windows.app will watch for changes in `~/.windowsapp.coffee`, `~/.windowsapp.js`, and the directory `~/.windowsapp`.
+This directory is intended as a fine place to put files you `require`.
+Any time the contents are changed in either of these files, or any file in the entire `~/.windowsapp` tree, Windows.app reloads your configs.

+Note: if your editor likes to backup your files into the same directory, you may want to change that first, or it'll mess with auto-reload.

+### API Overview

 In this config file, you can access Windows.app's [simple API](#api), which gives you a few powers: